nehadangwal/GoldenGate_AI/README.md

-🌉 SentryNode Gateway: The Semantic Security Layer for Autonomous Agents.
+🌉 SentryNode Gateway: The Semantic Security Layer for Autonomous Agents

 Architecting Technical Sovereignty for the AI Era.
 SentryNode is a high-performance framework designed to eliminate the "AI Tax."
 As organizations scale, they face a dual crisis: unpredictable token costs and the security risks of autonomous agents.